Mariinsky Orchestra – Valery Gergiev conductor

 Symphony no. 7, op.
 60, "Leningrad" Dmitry Shostakovich

-‘A requiem for the victims of the Stalin regime’, was how composer Shostakovich described his Seventh Symphony, also known as the Leningrad Symphony.
-The Russian composer wrote this monumental symphony as an indictment of every form of totalitarianism.
+The Seventh Symphony, also known as the Leningrad Symphony, which was partly composed by Shostakovich in the city besieged by German troops, is a vibrant tribute to the unbroken spirit of its people.
 It is now one of the most popular symphonic works in the 20th century repertoire.
-Legendary conductor, Valery Gergiev, brings his Mariinsky Orchestra in from the cold Russian air to the Henry Le Boeuf Hall.
+Legendary conductor, Valery Gergiev, brings his Mariinsky Orchestra from spring-time Saint Petersburg to the Henry Le Boeuf Hall.
 Be warned: the powerful brass notes at the end of this symphony will reverberate for some time afterwards!